nextcloud/end_to_end_encryption_rfc/RFC.md

       "encryptedMetadataKey": "encrypted metadata-key then base64, but, ALWAYS used in NON-base64 format when encrypting data with it)"
     }
   ],
-  "filedrop": [
+  "filedrop": {
+      "<uid>": {
          "ciphertext": "encrypted metadata (AES/GCM/NoPadding, 128 bit key size) of folder (see below for the plaintext structure). first gzipped, then encrypted, then base64 encoded.", "nonce": "123",
          "authenticationTag": "123",
          "users": [
               // The following contains the reference to all users who have access to filedrop.
               // The metadata-key is encrypted with RSA/ECB/OAEPWithSHA-256AndMGF1Padding {
                "userId": "testUser"
                "encryptedFiledropKey": "encrypted filedrop-key then base64",
              }
          ],
+      },
+      <uid>": {
+         "ciphertext": "encrypted metadata (AES/GCM/NoPadding, 128 bit key size) of folder (see below for the plaintext structure). first gzipped, then encrypted, then base64 encoded.", "nonce": "123",
+         "authenticationTag": "123",
+         "users": [
+              // The following contains the reference to all users who have access to filedrop.
+              // The metadata-key is encrypted with RSA/ECB/OAEPWithSHA-256AndMGF1Padding {
+               "userId": "testUser"
+               "encryptedFiledropKey": "encrypted filedrop-key then base64",
+             }
          ],
+      }
+   }
   "version": "2.0",
 }
 ```